 - Then we have asked them to contribute a little bit of their time each day.

 - We have used a software task allocation system to organize their efforts.

 - And then a miracle has happened – instead of starving in a slum, these one million people are now eating the best food possible in restaurants every day.

 - We have taken one million destitute people.

 - They are not destitute because they want to be – they have been forced into destitution by capitalism.

-- These one million people have the ability of work, and a willingness to work, and capitalism has instead abandoned them, delivering to them absolutely appalling living conditions with no possibility of ever having “good jobs”.
+- These one million people have the ability of work and a willingness to work, but capitalism has instead abandoned them, delivering to them absolutely appalling living conditions with no possibility of ever having “good jobs”.

-- We have simply created a better economic system for these destitute people, so they become able to work to feed themselves, and now they are eating like kings.
+- We have simply created a better economic system for these destitute people, so they are able to work to feed themselves, and now they are eating like kings.